saliniyan/room_booking_web/README.md

 You can access the hosted application at [Room Booking System](https://saliniyan.pythonanywhere.com/).

 - **Regular User**:
-  - Create from Admin Page(for instance user :a Password:a)
+  - Create from Admin Page(for instance user :a, Password:a)
 - **Admin User**:
   - Username: `b`
   - Password: `456`